hoylabs/OpenDTU-OnBattery-docs/docs/hardware/recommendations.md

     * Details can be found in the respective datasheets (non-exhaustive list):
       [ESP32-WROOM-32][3], [ESP32-WROOM-32D/U][4], [ESP32-S3-WROOM-1][5], or
       [ESP32-S3-WROOM-2][6].
-    * These modules are orginally manufactured by Espressif, but there are compatible knock-off products advertised under identical part numbers.
+    * These modules are originally manufactured by Espressif, but there are compatible knock-off products advertised under identical part numbers.
     * Using these modules simplifies integration into custom applications.
       Popular consumer products using these modules are ESP32-based relay